Nonparametric Instrumental Regression via Kernel Methods is Minimax Optimal: Minimax Optimal Learning Rates

 \end{asst}

-\eqref{asst:evd} and \eqref{asst:src} plays the same role as for stage 1, the former charaterizes the size of the space $\cH_X$ equipped with the marginal distribution $\pi_X$ while the latter characterizes the smoothness of the target funciton $h_*$.
-Note that \eqref{asst:src} can be equivalently stated as $\left\|C_X^{-\frac{\beta_X-1}{2}} h_* \right\|_{\cH_X}\leqslant B_X$.
-Finally, the \eqref{asst:mom} condition on the conditional distribution is a Bernstein moment condition used to control the noise of the observations (see \citealp{caponnetto2007optimal,fischer2020sobolev} for more details).
+\eqref{asst:evd} and \eqref{asst:src} play the same role as for Stage~1; the former characterizes the size of the space $\cH_X$ equipped with the marginal distribution $\pi_X$ while the latter characterizes the smoothness of the target function $h_*$.
+Note that \eqref{asst:src} can be equivalently stated as $\|C_X^{-\frac{\beta_X-1}{2}} h_* \|_{\cH_X}\leq B_X$.
+Finally, \eqref{asst:mom} is a Bernstein moment condition used to control the noise of the observations (see \citealp{caponnetto2007optimal,fischer2020sobolev} for more details).
 Under these assumptions, the next theorem provides an upper bound on the learning risk $\|\hat h_{\lambda} - h_*\|_{L_2(X)}$.
 The proof is in Appendix~\ref{sec:proof_ub}.